-Every state in the USA has its grounds for divorce.
-When filing parties decide on their reasons, it is important to understand that they cannot start the process until they can prove their position; otherwise, their request will be dismissed.
-Therefore, one should think twice before choosing one ground or another.
+Every state in the USA offers specific grounds for divorce for spouses to choose from.
+When filing parties decide on the reasons they would like to list in their legal forms when initiating a marriage dissolution process, it is important to understand that they cannot start the process until they can prove that such grounds actually exist.
+Otherwise, their request will be dismissed by the court.
+Therefore, it is crucial to think twice before choosing one ground or another.

 Legal reasons for divorce in Utah

-Before you start learning how to file for divorce in Utah, it is important to decide on your grounds for divorce.
-As mentioned earlier, what most spouses like about a no-fault divorce is that they can dissolve their marriage simply because they are no longer willing to maintain their marital relationships and thus don’t want to live under the same roof anymore.
-Therefore, if you don’t feel like participating in endless court battles, then you probably should forget about fault-based divorce reasons and try to end your marriage peacefully.
+Before learning how to file for divorce in Utah, it is important to decide on your grounds for a marriage dissolution.
+As mentioned earlier, what most spouses like about a no-fault divorce is that they can dissolve their marriage simply because they are no longer willing to maintain their marital relationships and thus don’t want to live under the same roof.
+If you don’t feel like participating in endless court battles, you should probably forget about fault-based divorce reasons and try to end your marriage peacefully.

-To go through the process successfully, be ready that you will have to explain to a judge what stands behind your decision to untie the knot.
+To go through the divorce process successfully, be ready to explain to a judge what stands behind your decision to untie the knot.
 If it is irreconcilable differences, be prepared to clarify why you and your partner cannot make your marriage work anymore.
-If you cannot do that, then you can simply ask for a divorce because you and your better half have not been sharing space for at least 3 years.
-In this case, the court will grant you what you want without any questions asked.
+Alternatively, you can ask for a divorce because you and your spouse have not lived together for at least 3 years.

 The court will accept the following reasons:

-- and neglect to provide another party with necessities for life.
+- Neglect to provide another party with necessities for life.

-Unlike couples involved in a no-fault divorce that don’t have to show any proof, those filing for a fault one are required to prove their allegations and therefore are supposed to provide relevant evidence, such as medical records, eyewitness testimony, and so forth.
+Also, unlike couples involved in a no-fault divorce, those filing for a fault one are required to prove their allegations and are, therefore, supposed to provide relevant evidence, such as medical records, eyewitness testimony, and so forth.

 For example, there was a case, when a wife accused her significant other of being unfaithful.
 The wife was able to provide evidence that was more than enough for a judge to grant her divorce.
-The man appealed, claiming that he did adultery involuntary and hereby asked to dismiss her wife’s request, but because the woman could prove her allegations with eyewitness testimony, the appeals court was on her side.
+The man appealed, claiming that adultery was involuntary and hereby asked to dismiss wife’s request.
+However, because the woman could prove her allegations with eyewitness testimony, the appeals court was on her side.